ballerina-attic/loadbalancing-failover/README.md

    ```json
    {"Served by Data Ceter":1,"Book Details":{"Title":"Carrie","Author":"Stephen King","ISBN":"978-3-16-148410-   0","Availability":"Available"}}
    ```
-   The`"Served by Data Ceter":1` entry says that 1st instance of book store service has invoked to retrieved the book details
+   The`"Served by Data Ceter":1` entry says that 1st instance of book store backend has invoked to find the book details

 4. Repeat the above request for three times.
 You should see the responses as follows,